Building & Construction Apprenticeship FAQs

 The ABN Group is listed on the National Group Training Register.
 This register lists all Group Training Organisations who comply with national standards set by vocational education and training Ministers and are eligible to use the Group Training National logo.
 All organisations listed on this National Register have been recognised as compliant against the National Standards for GTOs, for State and Territory Training Authorities.
 For more information on the Group Training National Register, visit www.grouptraining.ntis.gov.au.

-What training and apprenticeship programs does the ABN Group offer?
+What building and construction training and apprenticeship programs does the ABN Group offer?

-The ABN Group offers a choice of 12 different trade apprenticeships:
+The ABN Group offers a choice of 12 different building and construction trade apprenticeships:

 - Carpentry and joinery